Self Service Kiosks 101

 Fast-forward to the introduction of the iPad in 2010, when smaller tablet-based kiosks upended the self-service market, drastically reducing the costs to set up a self-service solution for visitors.

-Secure, durable tablet enclosures start at $299 and can be paired with an inexpensive tablet or iPad, allowing you to set up a kiosk station starting under a thousand dollars.
+Secure, durable tablet enclosures can be paired with an inexpensive tablet or iPad, allowing you to set up a kiosk station starting under a thousand dollars.

 This phase starts with an outline of the specific functions the kiosk will need to serve and an evaluation of how many kiosks will be needed and in what locations.
 Software and hardware vendors must be sourced and evaluated to find the best solution based on requirements and budget.